ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

    For creating an API key, refer this [link](https://{DomainName}/docs/services/Registry?topic=registry-registry_access#registry_api_key_create).
 For registry URL, run `ibmcloud cr region`.
    {:tip}
-1. Open the generated **myapp.yaml** in an IDE and
+1. Open the generated **openshift.yaml** in an IDE and

-   - Update the placeholders with the values.
-Thereafter, configure an image stream to import tag and image metadata from an image repository in an external container image registry by updating the ImageStream item with the name *openshiftapp* of the definition to look like the one shown below
+   -  Configure an image stream to import tag and image metadata from an image repository in an external container image registry by modifying the *openshiftapp* ImageStream item of the definition and adding a `dockerImageRepository` definition under `spec`.
+An image stream and its associated tags provide an abstraction for referencing container images from within {{site.data.keyword.openshiftshort}} Container Platform.Replace the placeholders `<REGISTRY_URL>` and `<REGISTRY_NAMESPACE>` with their respective values.

       ```yaml
       -